music-suite/music-suite/docs/src/User-Guide.md

 In this chapter we will learn how to install Music Suite and use it to compose simple pieces.

-This tutorial does not require any prerequisite knowledge, apart from a basic fluency with the terminal.
-You should  know how to create and modify text files.
+This tutorial does not require any prerequisite knowledge, apart from basic familiarity with the  [terminal](https://en.wikipedia.org/wiki/Shell_(computing)).
+You should  know how to create and modify [text files](https://en.wikipedia.org/wiki/Text_file) and run [commands](https://en.wikipedia.org/wiki/Command_(computing)).

 We will introduce other programming and music theory concepts as we go along.
-If you are already familiar with these fields, this tutorial should not contain many suprises.
-In future chapters we will go more in-depth.
+If you are already familiar with both of these, this chapter should not contain many surprises.
+We will go more in-depth in  future chapters.

 ### Other resources